 Possession of a controlled substance refers to any drugs that a person is legally not allowed to have.
-It could include cocaine, heroin, meth, ecstasy, MDMA, ketamine, psilocybin mushrooms, LSD, or other illegal drugs.
-Depending on the circumstances surrounding a case, charges could be classified as a misdemeanor or a felony, just like with possession of marijuana.
+It could include possession of cocaine, heroin, meth, MDMA, Molly, Ecstasy, ketamine, psilocybin mushrooms, LSD, or other illegal drugs.
+Depending on the circumstances surrounding a case, charges could be classified as a misdemeanor or a felony.

 As soon as you contact us, we will get back to you within 24 hours or less.
 And then as we work together, we’ll keep you updated on your case and give you the information you need to stay in the loop.
 We’ll remind you of upcoming court dates and locations and appear with you in court when needed.

 What are you waiting for?
 If you’re facing drug charges, get in touch with us today to schedule your initial consultation.
 Remember to email us the details of the alleged incident, the date it allegedly occurred, and the location of your upcoming court appearance, if you have one.

 Contact an Experienced Salt Lake City Drug Defense Attorney from Conyers & Nix Today